Harshitsoni27/stackgen-writing-assessment/docs/stackbuilder/task-4.md

 # Task 4

 Hi @Vasudha and @Aron, Good Afternoon.
 Thank you for raising these points.
-I’ll try fixing the meta-data issues first and then broken-internal, since the documentation is already published and live on the website, I’ll try fixing it first on priority today.
+I’ll try fixing the meta-data issues first and then broken-internal links, since the documentation is already published and live on the website, I’ll try fixing it first on priority today.

 @Aron if you have any existing reference guide for AI-validator kindly share it with me.
 Once I fix the above issues, I’ll go through it, and will be sure to reach out if I have questions.